National Defense Science and Engineering Graduate Fellowship

 • Pursuit of graduate study at a U.S. institution

-Award summary and conditions: NDSEG Fellowships are designed to encourage baccalaureate recipients to enter graduate school and ultimately gain doctorates in Science, Technology, Engineering and Math (STEM) fields.
-Since its inception in 1989, NDSEG has awarded nearly 3,500 fellowships from over 58,000 applications to U.S. citizens and nationals who pursue a doctoral degree in one of fifteen supported disciplines at a U.S. institution of their choosing.
+Award summary and conditions: The Department of Defense (DoD) National Defense Science and Engineering Graduate (NDSEG) Fellowships are designed to encourage baccalaureate recipients to enter graduate school and ultimately gain doctorates in Science, Technology, Engineering and Math (STEM) fields.
+Since its inception in 1989, NDSEG has awarded nearly 4,400 fellowships from over 65,000 applications to U.S. citizens and nationals who pursue a doctoral degree in one of fifteen supported disciplines at a U.S. institution of their choosing.

-STI-TEC and the DoD use academic status guidelines to ensure that students at or near the beginning of their graduate studies receive fellowships.
+Integrated Technology Solutions-Joint Venture (ITS-JV) and the DoD use academic status guidelines to ensure that students at or near the beginning of their graduate studies receive fellowships.
 Eligible applicants are enrolled in their final year of undergraduate studies through the second year of a traditional PhD program.
-Applicants who are pursuing a Medical Degree are not eligible for the NDSEG fellowship.
+Applicants who are pursuing a medical degree are not eligible for the NDSEG fellowship.

 • Aeronautical and Astronautical Engineering